The Returned: 107 “Adèle” Review

 I’d theorise that the revenants in the pub are the deceased of the flooded village; thus accounting for the substantial numbers.
 I’d hazard a guess that the wounds are the dead ‘dying again’, but I can’t be sure.
 Either way, I’m extremely confident that the revenants’ violent, zombie-like tendencies will become more apparent than ever as the series concludes.

-Things also seem to have got incredibly gay.
-I’m not put off by this at all, but it came as more than a surprise that the ‘Cat Woman’-duo have suddenly begun a hugely intimate relationship (I remember some references before, but it’s all very sudden).
+It came as more than a surprise that the ‘Cat Woman’-duo have suddenly begun a hugely intimate relationship (I remember some references before, but it’s all very sudden).
 Luckily, this wasn’t off-putting at all.
 Having the characters turn to each other in this time of need shows exactly how significant the situation has become.

 It’s hard to judge this week’s episode, which is why I’ve kept the review short.
 Essentially, to settle for an exact score, I’d have to demand an advanced copy of the finale: for how I’d rate the content in this episode depends wholly on the denouement in the next (i.e. was the suspense for nothing, or does it have its value?).